-- 6. Perform Volumetric planning - 7.
-Understand the differences between some of the more traditional methods of planning vs. the new methods. - 8.
-Finish up any outstanding observations - 9.
-If the student is still confused with how their plan relates to the actual patient treatment, rotate them back out to the treatment machine to observe. - 10.
-They should be treated like staff for the most part. - Able to plan from start to finish with little help. - Can interact with the physicians and adapt to physician preferences. - Can perform Brachytherapy planning with little help - Can export plans to record and verify system and prepare plan for treatment on the accelerator - 11.
-Complete the remaining 8 clinical competencies before the end of the 3rd semester (mid-December).
+- 5. Perform difficult Volumetric planning - 6.
+Understand the differences between some of the more traditional methods of planning vs. the new methods (CSI treatments). - 7.
+If the student is still confused with how their plan relates to the actual patient treatment, rotate them back out to the treatment machine to observe. - 8.
+They should be treated like staff for the most part. - Able to plan from start to finish with little help. - Can interact with the physicians and adapt to physician preferences. - Can perform Brachytherapy planning with little help - Can export plans to record and verify system and prepare plan for treatment on the accelerator - Complete the remaining 8 clinical competencies before the end of the 3rd semester (mid-December).